JEFFREY H. TUSET, CAPT, USMC

 The Marines who were based at Okinawa: Sgt.
 Edward Eddie, 29, of Cousins, N. M.; 1st Sgt.
 Freddie L. Jones, 36, of Rienzi, Miss.; Sgt.
 James M. Lizana, 26, of Pass Christian, Miss.; Staff Sgt.
 Paul M. Mello, 31, of Somerset, Mass.; Master Sgt.
 John N. Gruber Jr., 39, of Aptos, Calif. and Sgt.
 Richard A. Piper, 27, of St. Louis.

+He was a member of Marine Heavy Helicopter Squadron (HMH) 462.
 Jeff was survived by his wife, Etta Maye.
 (From November 1985 issue of Shipmate.)